Neat Little React Tricks

 currentUser={currentUser}

-Yeah you could conditionally render the element with a as well but this is less work when the component has a lot of props and the props are the same for both.
+Yeah you could conditionally render the element with a ternary expression, or an early return if that’s your jam, as well but this is less work when the component has a lot of props and the props are the same for both.

 Have some state that only ever updates in one particular way?
 Consider using a single-action useReducer over useState!